Page Contents:

 How Much Throwline?

 The more throwline we bring into the woods, the more we need to manage.
-It is important that we can reach both sides of the throwline when it is over the highest crotch we will rig.
-Assuming the climber can reach 7′ off the ground:
+JRB typically carries only 60 or 70ft.
+Basically, we want to be able reach both sides of the throwline when it is over the highest crotch we will rig.
+Assuming that we consume about 6″ on either end of the line when attaching it and that the climber can reach 6.5′ off the ground, here are some reference lengths:

 This video demonstrates basic throwball technique and how to rig and store a paracord preset: